-Record holders of STC common and convertible preferred stock will have appraisal rights under Section 262 of Delaware General Corporation Law in connection with the merger of STC into OraSure Technologies.
+Record holders of STC common and convertible preferred stock will have appraisal rights under Section 262 of Delaware General Corporation Law in connection with the STC Merger.
 Each stockholder of record who desires to exercise appraisal rights must satisfy the following conditions and otherwise comply with the provisions of Section 262:

-- .
-A separate written demand for appraisal of shares must be delivered to the Corporate Secretary of STC at 150 Webster Street, Bethlehem, Pennsylvania 18015, before the taking of the vote on the adoption of the agreement and plan of merger at the STC Meeting.
+.
+A separate written demand for appraisal of shares must be delivered to the Corporate Secretary of STC at 150 Webster Street, Bethlehem, Pennsylvania 18015, before the taking of the vote on the STC Proposal at the STC Meeting.
 This written demand must reasonably inform STC of the identity of the stockholder and that the stockholder thereby demands the appraisal of his or her shares.
 In addition to informing STC of the identity of the record holder and the demand for appraisal of shares, such demand should also specify the mailing address of that stockholder and the number of shares of common stock or convertible preferred stock owned by that stockholder.
-A proxy or vote abstaining from voting, or voting against the adoption of the agreement and plan of merger, or a failure to vote on the adoption of the agreement and plan of merger, does not constitute such a demand for appraisal within the meaning of Section 262. - .
-A stockholder of record wishing to exercise his or her appraisal rights under Section 262 must not vote for or consent to the adoption of the agreement and plan of merger.
-If a stockholder returns a signed proxy failing to specify either (i) a vote against the adoption of the agreement and plan of merger or (ii) a direction to abstain from voting on the adoption of the agreement and plan of merger, the proxy will be voted for adoption of the agreement and plan of merger, which will have the effect of waiving that stockholder's appraisal rights and nullifying any previously filed written demand for appraisal.
+A proxy or vote abstaining from voting, or voting against the STC Proposal, or a failure to vote on the STC Proposal, does not constitute such a demand for appraisal within the meaning of Section 262.

+.
+A stockholder of record wishing to exercise his or her appraisal rights under Section 262 must not vote for or consent to the adoption of the STC Proposal.
+If a stockholder returns a signed proxy failing to specify either (i) a vote against the STC Proposal or (ii) a direction to abstain from voting on the STC Proposal, the proxy will be voted for the adoption of the STC Proposal, which will have the effect of waiving that stockholder's appraisal rights and nullifying any previously filed written demand for appraisal.